andrewchen30/csv-templator/README.md

 ### `for-row` and `for-col`

-Arrange an array, csv-templator renderer will pass the item of array into the data cell render function.
+Arrange an array, the csv-templator renderer will pass the item of an array into the data cell render function.
 The same example we used in the first demo:

 |                           | "name"    | "age"    |
 | ------------------------- | --------- | -------- |
 | % for-row user in users % | user.name | user.age |

-It will works like this:
+It will work like this:

 |                           | "name"        | "age"        |
 | ------------------------- | ------------- | ------------ |